 Also, of course, the offer is quite irresistible.

-OK, I promise, this is the last GIF here.
-But, you see, they’re quite effective, and can be really fun.
+OK, this is the last GIF here—promise.
+However, it’s easy to see that they’re quite effective and can be really fun.

 Here, Bonobos is building up a little anticipation (psychologically) by having the blank paper be the first thing the reader sees.